 - Log into Student Services

 - Select "Examination Arrangements".

-Queries about your alternative exam arrangements
+Queries about your assessment arrangements

 Please contact the Assessment & Progress Team via the email address email@example.com with any queries about your confirmed assessment arrangements.